Movie Recommendations for October '23

 Something Scary

-I have seen The Conjuring multiple times since it has come out, so my level of fear I might have had the first time I watched it has long since left me.
+I have seen The Conjuring multiple times since it came out, so the level of fear I might have had the first time I watched it has long since left me.
 Regardless, it’s undeniable that the film has its influence and charm in the realm of scariness.
 It was a PG-13 movie that was upgraded to R by the ratings board simply because someone was unable to keep their clothing unsoiled during the screening process.
 I’m joking, of course, but I’m only joking about the dirty pants; the real reason this movie is rated R is because the people thought it was too scary to let younger viewers see it without a guardian.
 If you have never seen it, The Conjuring is sure to be worth a watch this October.

 Something Funny